 We need to ask and answer the previous question because the gospel is for Christians too.
 Although believers might not deny the gospel, we tend to forget it.
-For many of us, the gospel functions solely as the entry into Christianity.
-It's the prayer we pray to begin our relationship with Jesus, the diving board we jump off of into the pool of the real Christian life.
+For many of us, the gospel functions solely as the entry rite into Christianity.
+It's the prayer we pray to begin our relationship with Jesus, the diving board off which we jump into the pool of the real Christian life.

-However, the gospel isn't just the diving board into the pool of Christianity; it's the pool itself.
+The gospel, however, isn't just the diving board off which we jump into the pool of Christianity; it's the pool itself.
 It's not only the way we begin in Christ; it's also the way we grow in Christ.
 All of the Christian life flows from the good news of what Jesus has done.